Recently added item(s)

-Most of us increase indulgent foods and drinks when socialising over the festive period, justifying to ourselves, “well, it’s Christmas”.
-Often, whilst this can provide us with a vital social boost in mood, it may have left us suffering the consequences of damage to the lining of the gut wall, lowered immunity, increased inflammation, higher levels of stress hormones and impaired production of brain chemicals called “neurotransmitters” which are involved in mood regulation and sleep patterns.
+Christmas is generally a period of indulgence, often with an increase in sugary foods, alcohol, late nights and social occasions, which can take its toll.
+New Year is often the time we feel the repercussions of these choices.
+Often, whilst overindulging can provide us with a vital social boost in mood, it may have left us suffering the consequences of damage to the lining of the gut wall, lowered immunity, increased inflammation, higher levels of stress hormones and impaired production of brain chemicals called “neurotransmitters”, which are involved in mood regulation and sleep patterns.
 This can become a vicious cycle which we need to break, in order to make a positive change for coping with the demands of daily life.

 Short dark days coupled with long working weeks can limit our daylight exposure, increasing our susceptibility to vitamin D deficiency.
-Those with low levels of vitamin D have a 60% greater risk of experiencing substantial cognitive decline.1 Low levels of vitamin D have also been associated with depression, with the decrease in vitamin D production caused by reduced sunlight during the winter months being considered a major contributory factor in seasonal affective disorder (SAD).2
+Those with low levels of vitamin D have a 60% greater risk of experiencing substantial cognitive decline.[i]
+Low levels of vitamin D have also been associated with depression, with the decrease in vitamin D production caused by reduced sunlight during the winter months being considered a major contributory factor in seasonal affective disorder (SAD).[ii]

 Neuroscientist Professor Ed Bullmore states “We need to take a more personalised, stratified approach, respecting the fact that not everybody is depressed for the same reason”.
-The role of the immune system and in particular, inflammatory proteins called cytokines, on brain function is a ground-breaking area of research involved with finding effective therapeutic treatments for depression and mental health disorders.3
+The role of the immune system and in particular, inflammatory proteins called cytokines, on brain function is a ground-breaking area of research involved with finding effective therapeutic treatments for depression and mental health disorders.[iii]

 The changes need not feel overwhelming.
 Here are some ideas that may help point you in the right direction for a healthier body and mind: